What to know about Hollywood icon Gene Hackman's and his wife's deaths

 How Hackman made his name

 Hackman appeared in a broad range of movie roles dating back to 1961, when he debuted in "Mad Dog Coll."
-Through the next four decades, his roles including arch nemesis Lex Luthor in the "Superman" movies and the iconic coach in "Hoosiers" helped put Hackman on a Hollywood pedestal.
+Through the next four decades, his roles including arch nemesis Lex Luthor in the "Superman" movies and the iconic coach in "Hoosiers" helped put Hackman in the spotlight.

 He was a five-time Oscar nominee who won best actor in a leading role for "The French Connection" in 1972 and best actor in a supporting role for "Unforgiven" two decades later.
 He also won praise for his role as a coach finding redemption in the sentimental favorite "Hoosiers."